 The cardholder who is responsible for this type of group travel arrangements typically identifies a higher-dollar limit on the Travel Card application than would otherwise be requested.
 He or she then explains the organizational unit’s special needs in the comment field on the application form.

-If there is a contract or vendor agreement associated with a Travel Card purchase, the cardholder cannot proceed with the purchase until the appropriate individual has reviewed and signed the contract/agreement.
-In the case of commitments over $5,000, the contract/agreement must be signed by a PSC purchasing agent.
+If there is a contract or vendor agreement associated with a Travel Card purchase, the cardholder cannot proceed with the purchase until the appropriate PSC purchasing agent has reviewed and signed the contract/agreement.

 The Travel Card can be used to cover individual non-employee travel expenses unless those expenses are related to a Scope of Work (SOW) agreement with an independent contractor.
 In such cases, the independent contractor is responsible for covering any travel expenses, and the SOW amount should be calculated accordingly.

 The Ghost Card covers the costs of airline and other common carrier tickets.

 Using the Ghost Card/Airfare Card

 The Ghost Card – so - called since no physical card exists for the account – is used exclusively by the University’s travel management program to charge airline and other common carrier tickets for University travelers.

 When an employee (or his or her travel arranger) books an airline ticket through the online Concur Travel & Expense System, Concur charges the Ghost Card and references the SpeedType identified for the booking.
 The PSC audits the billing and issues payment for the ticket cost to US Bank.
 The PSC then processes a Journal Entry (JE) charging the total cost of each ticket to the SpeedType identified for the transaction.

-When a ticket is booked through the University’s preferred travel management company, Christopherson Business Travel, the process is similar only the service charge is somewhat higher.
+When a ticket is booked through the University’s preferred travel management company, Christopherson Business Travel, the process is similar but includes a service charge to CBT.